-An initial prototype of our system is available at the URL http://landscapes.ce.vt. edu and covers the 57 square-mile Back Creek subwatershed of the Upper Roanoke River watershed (see Fig. 1) in Southwest Virginia, USA.
-Typically, the user invokes the thinclient Java applet (see Fig. 2) depicting the Back Creek subwatershed and uses the cursor to specify landuse distributions for individual land segments.
-By selecting the "hydrology expert" interface (see Fig. 3) over the "decision maker" interface in Fig. 2, hydrologists can use an HSPF input file that they have created, allowing more control when greater expertise is available.
+An initial prototype of our system is available at the URL http://landscapes.ce.vt.edu and covers the 57 square-mile Back Creek subwatershed of the Upper Roanoke River watershed (see Fig. 2) in Southwest Virginia, USA.
+Typically, the user invokes the thinclient Java applet (see Fig. 3) depicting the Back Creek subwatershed and uses the cursor to specify landuse distributions for individual land segments within Back Creek subwatershed.
+By selecting the 'hydrology expert interface' (see Fig. 4) over the 'decision maker' interface in Fig. 3, hydrologists can use an HSPF input file that they have created, allowing more control when greater expertise is available.
 The cursor locations are converted and communicated via messages to a server, where each individual message contains details of the coordinates on the map (where clicked), parameters for running a simulation, or a command to indicate a particular simulation.
-Using MapObjects on the $600m^2$ per pixel grid helps us provide map layer functions, automatic drawing of the map on the server, and transmission of maps across the internet.
+Using MapObjects on the 600m2 per pixel grid helps us provide map layer functions, automatic drawing of the map on the server, and transmission of maps across the internet.
 In particular, MapObjects provides primitives for intercepting coordinates of clicks on the map in the applet.
-Based on the user input, L2W calculates the new distribution of landuses, suitable for input to HSPF, which is then run on one "base" rainfall pattern for a pre-selected duration.
+Based on Fig. 4 Front-end hydrology expert interface to the L2W PSE the user input, L2W calculates the new distribution of landuses, suitable for input to HSPF, which is then run on one 'base' rainfall pattern for a pre-selected duration.